iNilo/MyBBTwitchEmotes/README.md

 Get it working by calling it over CLI, it will generate some SQL files you have to import into your DB (split them up for phpMyAdmin users.)

+Normal emotes can be acceses with their normal code such as : "Kappa"

+Subscriber only emotes need to be surrounded with colons :sum1g: